FormidableLabs/webpack-dashboard/README.md

 #### Turn off errors

 You need to turn off all error logging by setting your webpack config `quiet` option to true.
 If you use webpack-hot-middleware, that is done by setting the `log` option to a no-op.
-You can do something sort of like this, depending upon your setup:
+You can do something sort of like this, depending on your setup:

 ```js
 app.use(require('webpack-dev-middleware')(compiler, {